pyrsmk/Sheethub/README.markdown

 Sheethub scripts
 ----------------

-Please share your [Sheethub scripts](https://github.com/pyrsmk/Sheethub/wiki/Awesome-scripts) with the community and let us know how they're awesome!
+You want to share your Sheethub script with the community?
+So do a pull request and place into `scripts` directory ;)